xolariis/xolariis/README.md

       helloo, small intro !
 I'm xolar/
-       xolaris/pure vanilla,any & all
+       xolaris, any & all pronouns !
-      pronouns ! often offtab or with
+      often offtab or with party, w2i
-       party, w2i - c+h & int is enc!
+       - c+h & int is enc!
+I follow ppl
-      I follow ppl with pretty skins ♡ that's all ! if you'd like to learn more visit my patreon thats
+            with pretty skins ♡
+       that's all ! if you'd like to
+      learn more visit my patreon thats
              linked on here ^_^